WWII vintage plane crashes into Swiss mountainside, 20 dead - AFP

 As this kind of collectors' aircraft is not equipped with "black box" flight data and voice recorders, investigators must rely on eyewitness accounts and analysis of debris.

 Daniel Knech of the Swiss safety investigation service SESE said the crew did not have time to send out a distress signal.
-He said hot weather conditions did not contribute to the crash and that the aircraft fell almost vertically out of the sky at relatively high speed.
+He said hot weather conditions did not contribute to the crash.

-Knech also ruled out the idea that the plane had hit an object, such as a cable or another aircraft.

 The aircraft belongs to JU-Air, a company with links to the Swiss air force, the ATS news agency reported.

-JU-Air CEO Kurt Waldmeier told reporters that the plane had undergone a maintenance inspection in July.
+JU-Air CEO Kurt Waldmeier told reporters that the plane had undergone maintenance inspection in July.

-He added that the flight had an experienced flight crew of two pilots and one assistant aboard, all in their 60s.

 'Deeply saddened'